Molv1659/CSE230-final-project/README.md

 ### What is the architecture of your application (the key components)?
 See the Program Structure part
 ### What challenges (if any) did you have so far and how did you solve them?
-**Logit part**:
+**Logic part**:

 How to deal with the Ko situation.
 When we find the prisoners, we  need to check whether it’s the Ko situation, if yes, label it, and need to unlabel it later.
 So the states of the go board not only contain BLACK, WHITRE, EMPTY but also KO.

 **UI part**:

+- Rendering:
-How to render according to different board sizes.
+  - Render the board according to different board sizes and different situations
+    - Used the joinable border to draw the game board and used special characters in the Unicode to represent black/white stones
+- Interaction with Game logic
+  - Provide input for user to enter opponent's IP address/color choice/board size
+  - Map the mouse input to its closest intersection to get the corresponding stone position on the board
+  - Upon the result of the logic, update the go board
+  - (Advanced) Provide board history
+    - Will need a log to record the change of the board for each move

-Need information about the board to render correctly - Sync with the logic part to reach a consensus about what functions and values are needed.
+Need to collaborate with the logic part owner to make sure that all data necessary are provided and all input related are given to the game logic.

 **Network part**: